Trekitt’s Ultimate Guide To Crampons (Updated for Winter 2025–2026)

 B1 boots

 B1 boots are designed for four-season use and can be worn for hiking, trekking, scrambling or less technical winter walks.
-They take the points from B0 boots, and turn the dial up to 11.
 B1 boots have a stiffer midsole and chunkier tread on the outsole.

 You’ll often find a more walking-orientated tread pattern on a B1 boot, when compared to some of its more winter-mountaineering-focused cousins.
 They also have a good amount of ‘rocker’ to allow a natural gait when walking.
 Manufacturers often combine these features with leather or fabric uppers that provide ample protection and durability.
 Walking-focused models sometimes include insulation, too.